gbmhunter/blog/content/pcb-design/component-packages/usop-component-package/index.md

 type: page
 ---

-uSOP is a synonym for the {{% link text="MSOP component package" src="../msop-component-package" %}}.
+uSOP is a synonym for the [MSOP component package](../msop-component-package).